Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 First Year Care: Young plants should be extensively watered when they first go into the ground, then watered weekly thereafter, and receive mostly part shade for the first three years.
 Young plants experience heat-caused drought stress very easily, and most do not survive without part shade and extra care.

-Prune: After the danger of frost is past, it can be sheared into a hedge, a compact shrub, or a tree form.
+Prune: After the danger of frost is past, Creosote Bush can be sheared into a hedge, a compact shrub, or a tree form.
 Trimming its stem tips makes it bushier and more attractive.

 Litter: Low.

 Propagation: Seed that is hulled, fumigated, and dried before storage, then scarified, and soaked in distilled water overnight before planting.
-Success has been reported with planting dried seed, not scarified or soaked, in a container in full sun, and watered regularly.
-Seedlings need to be transplanted to a desert location with part shade, especially afternoon shade, to survive in their first three years.
+Seedlings grown inside need to be hardened off, then transplanted to a desert location with part shade, especially afternoon shade, and protected from browsing animals to survive in their first three years.

 Comments